Wox-launcher/Wox/docs/query_hotkeys.md

 ## Silent Mode

 Wox Launcher also supports a silent mode for queries.
-When silent mode is enabled, Wox Launcher will not display the search interface when a query is performed.
+When silent mode is enabled, Wox Launcher will not display the query interface when a query is performed.
 Instead, if the query returns exactly one result, it will directly execute that result.
 If the query returns more than one result or no results, the query will not be executed and no UI will be displayed, but a notification will be shown to inform the user that the query failed.